Kensuke-Mitsuzawa/JapaneseTokenizers/README.md

 ### Juman

-[Juman](http://nlp.ist.i.kyoto-u.ac.jp/EN/index.php?JUMAN) is tokenizer tool developped by Kurohashi laboratory, Kyoto University, Japan.
+[Juman](http://nlp.ist.i.kyoto-u.ac.jp/EN/index.php?JUMAN) is a tokenizer system developed by Kurohashi laboratory, Kyoto University, Japan.

-Juman is strong for ambigious writing style in Japanese, and is strong for new-comming words thanks to Web based huge dictionary.
+Juman is strong for ambiguous writing style in Japanese, and is strong for new-comming words thanks to Web based huge dictionary.

 And, Juman tells you semantic meaning of words.

 ### Juman++

-[Juman++](http://nlp.ist.i.kyoto-u.ac.jp/EN/index.php?JUMAN++) is tokenizer  developped by Kurohashi laboratory, Kyoto University, Japan.
+[Juman++](http://nlp.ist.i.kyoto-u.ac.jp/EN/index.php?JUMAN++) is a tokenizer system developed by Kurohashi laboratory, Kyoto University, Japan.

 Juman++ is succeeding system of Juman.
 It adopts RNN model for tokenization.